atomrc/atomrc.github.io/_posts/2017-01-01-the-candle-experiment.md

 Thrusday 12 Jan 2017

 - tryied to rewrite the api I designed on monday with hapi with cycle.js.
 It doesn't seem really trivial.
 I need to find a way to isolate everything by default and I am still not sure what would be the right solution for routing.
 I need a little more time to work on this ...

+Saturday 14 Jan 2017

+- Continued the slides for the lecture on JavaScript

+Sunday 15 Jan 2017

+- minors updates and improvements of the absurde seance's website
+- finished the section on the DOM API and started section on React (Virtual DOM, JSX, Components)

+From 16 Jan to 27

+- worked on the Absurde Seance website
+- continue the slides for my lecture
+- completely reorganized the NantesJS website

+From 27 to 3 Feb

+- Finished the practical work for my students (deployed on now and db hosted on aws)
+- polished the slides for my lecture
+- some quick improvements of the Absurde Seance's website